 How Many Capsules Per Day?

-- The company suggests 4 capsules per day (2 caps twice a day with meals) if you're looking for increased bone strength.
+- The company suggests 4 capsules per day (2 caps twice a day with meals) if you want to increase bone strength.

 Algal Cal Basic vs. AlgaeCal Plus